-Patients with recurrent Ewing sarcoma and their parents often experience emotions such as disbelief or fear.
-Patients and families are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
+People with recurrent Ewing sarcoma and their parents often experience emotions such as disbelief or fear.
+You are encouraged to talk with the health care team about these feelings and ask about support services to help your family cope.
 Learn more about dealing with a recurrence.

 The death of a young person is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.

 The next section in this guide is About Clinical Trials.
-It offers more information about research studies that are focused on finding better ways to care for children and teens with cancer.
-Or, use the menu to choose another section to continue reading this guide.
+It offers more information about research studies that are focused on finding better ways to care for children and young adults with cancer.
+Use the menu to choose a different section to read in this guide.